"Without doubt one of the godfathers of British horror" - Michael Wilson, This Is Horror

-His most recent fiction is the novella Whitstable - featuring the late horror star Peter Cushing, published by Spectral Press in 2013, the actor's centenary year - and his second story collection, Monsters in the Heart (Gray Friar Press).
+His most recent fiction is the novella Whitstable - featuring the late horror star Peter Cushing and published by Spectral Press in 2013, the actor's centenary year.
+Also published in 2013 was his second story collection, Monsters in the Heart (Gray Friar Press).
 Both have been announced as finalists for the British Fantasy Awards 2014 as Best Novell and Best Collection respectively.

 Before becoming a full-time writer he worked as an advertising copywriter, notably for Ogilvy Benson and Mather, winning a Silver Lion, IPA Effectiveness in Advertising Award and two Design & Art Direction Awards.
 Before that, he studied Graphic Design at Coventry College of Art and was a winner of the BBC/UNESCO/ICOGRADA/ASIFA International Animated Film Contest, subsequent to which he gained a postgraduate certificate with distinction in Radio Film and Television at Bristol University's Department of Drama.